-The Board was able to approve a total of \$217,000 in sponsorships In 2014/15 as detailed earlier in this report.
-In addition the Board decided to place \$45,000 with Bendigo Bank's Community Enterprise FoundationTM (CEF) which is retained on the company's behalf in an interest bearing account and available to the company in future years for community grants.
-During the year grants totalling \$34,000 were given to local community organisations from Cliffroy's CEF funds pool.
-In 2014/15 the company initiated its first Community Forum - an opportunity for local community leaders to workshop and agreed community support priorities for the company to focus on in a collaborative way as and when funds are available.
-Some ten initiatives were defined and prioritised, and two have already been progressed to completion.
+The Board was able to approve a total of \$211,000 in sponsorships in 2015/16 as detailed earlier in this report.
+In addition, the Board decided to place \$63,000 with Bendigo Bank's Community Enterprise Foundation (CEF) which is retained on the company's behalf in an interest bearing account and available to the company in future years for community grants.
+During the year grants totalling \$15,000 were given to local community organisations from Clifroy's CEF funds pool.